andrewhead/StackSkim/notes/planning/rel2.md

 * Cooperative and Human Aspects on Software Engineering (CHASE)
 * Big Data Software Engineering (BIGDSE)
 * Automated Software Engineering (ASE)

+Due to the difficulty of completing this evaluation and changes to the current topics of interest, I have updated the procedure for related work in [Related Work 4](rel4)

 ## Related Works